Assistant Professor of Finance

 Erik received his BSc and MSc in applied mathematics and economics from the École Polytechnique, and his MA and PhD in economics from Northwestern University.

-Current Research Focus: Erik Loualiche is currently working on the interaction between industrial organization and asset pricing to understand the cross-section of risk-premia.
-With co-authors Valentin Haddad (Princeton University) and Matthew Plosser (NYFRB), he is also studying the interaction between sources of macroeconomic risk and corporate finance activity.
+Current Research Focus: Loualiche is currently working on the interaction between industrial organization and asset pricing to understand the cross-section of risk-premia.
+With co-authors Valentin Haddad (Princeton) and Matthew Plosser (NYFRB), he is also studying the interaction between sources of macroeconomic risk and corporate finance activity.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.